Skip to main content

 op-reth

-op-reth retains full state when run without pruning flags, so the standard op-node + op-reth configuration already produces an archive node.
+op-reth retains complete state when run without pruning flags, so the standard op-node + op-reth configuration already produces an archive node.
 Set on op-node:

 Nethermind